Blog

 At the moment, my one word review is ….. “don’t.”
 It’s a weird little radio with a particularly offensive “flaw” which I’ll discuss in a moment.
 Otherwise, the purpose of use was to monitor my DMR repeater and to test its range in the area.
 It seems as though it will suffice in that application.

 What I finally determined was that unless you set an Rx group, you will hear nothing.
 The solution is to create an Rx group for each talkgroup and then only add that talk group to the rx group.
 It’s stupid and madness and not what the CPS guide says.
+Update: This was changed in the 2023-0706 firmware this was changed to a more sensible behaviour.

 Another item on the list of complaints is though this is Radioddity’s radio and I bought it from them … it came with outdated firmware.